Master of Arts in Teaching

 Deadline:All application materials must be received by March 1 to be considered in the first round for the current academic year's program.

 ANCHORAGE SCHOOL DISTRICT: Placement in the ASD involves a number of steps.
+There is a registration process for student teaching placements with ASD that takes place in early February.
+Student teachers must complete this registration process prior to the deadline in order to be placed in ASD in the fall.
 Please let us know TODAY of your intention to intern in the ASD so we can work with you to begin facilitating the process.

 The following items are necessary for a complete application: